Mexico City is hands down one of the coolest cities in the world. It’s the most chaotic and gigantic metropolis in the North American continent.

 Massiosare El Hostel | Best Hostel in Centro Histórico

-Cielo Alameda | Best Airbnb in Centro Histórico
+Funky Loft in Downtown | Best Airbnb in Centro Histórico

 La Condesa is one of the best areas to stay in Mexico City.
-It’s actually comprised of three official but smaller barrios (neighborhoods) – Condesa, Condesa-Hipodrómo and Hipódromo.
+It’s actually comprised of three official but smaller barrios (neighbourhoods) – Condesa, Condesa-Hipodrómo and Hipódromo.
 However, they’re all simply referred to as Condesa.

-It’s one of the most fashionable neighborhoods in the Mexican capital full of swanky bars & clubs, designer boutiques, and beautiful parks, which makes it our top recommendation for where to stay in Mexico City for the best nightlife.
+It’s one of the most fashionable neighbourhoods in the Mexican capital full of swanky bars & clubs, designer boutiques, and beautiful parks, which makes it our top recommendation for where to stay in Mexico City for the best nightlife.
 And Mexico City is arguably one of the best places to party in Latin America.

 The laid-back, bohemian vibe attracts students, artists, writers, and other creative types who rediscovered the area in the 90s after being heavily damaged in the 1985 earthquake.